 The Company routinely reviews available-for-sale securities for other-than-temporary declines in fair value below the cost basis, and when events or changes in circumstances indicate the carrying value of an asset may not be recoverable, the security is written down to fair value.
-For the year ended December 31, 2011, the Company recorded other-than-temporary impairment loss on the only available-for-sale investment of \$6,207,119, which represented full impairment of the asset.
+No other-than-temporary impairment loss was recognized during the years ended December 31, 2013, 2014 and 2015.

-(j) Advances to suppliers and advances for purchase of property, plant and equipment as of each balance sheet date are recorded as advances to suppliers in current assets and those associated with purchases expected over longer periods of time are recorded in non-current advance to suppliers.
-As of December 31, 2012 and 2013, advances to suppliers in current assets were \$23,614,491 and \$14,210,115, respectively, and non-current advances to suppliers for silicon raw material supplies were \$5,928,000 and \$5,627,400 respectively.
-Advances for property, plant and equipment are recorded in non-current assets and were \$8,317,188 and \$2,214,265 as of December 31, 2012 and 2013, respectively.
+(j) Advances to suppliers and advances for purchase of property, plant and equipment

+In order to secure a stable supply of silicon materials and construction materials, the Company makes advance payments to suppliers for raw material supplies and advances for purchases of long-lived assets which are offset against future deliveries.
+Advances to suppliers for purchases expected within twelve months as of each balance sheet date are recorded as advances to suppliers in current assets and those associated with purchases expected over longer periods of time are recorded in non-current advance to suppliers.
+As of December 31, 2014 and 2015, advances to suppliers in current assets were \$27,493,901 and \$18,479,686, respectively, and non-current advances to suppliers for silicon raw material supplies were both \$nil.
+Advances for property, plant and equipment are recorded in non-current assets and were \$1,756,051 and \$381,958 as of December 31, 2014 and 2015, respectively.
 The Company does not require collateral or other security against its advances to suppliers.
 As a result, the Company's claims for such prepayments are unsecured, which exposes the Company to the suppliers' credit risk.
-The Company performs ongoing credit evaluations of the financial condition of its suppliers.
+The Company performs ongoing credit evaluations of the financial condition of its material suppliers.